gitrgoliveira/autopilot-demo/Readme.md

 ## Consul Namespaces

-1. Run `configure.sh`, which will delete the existing snapshot pods and setup 2 namespaces with 2 servies in each.
+1. Run `configure.sh`, which will delete the existing snapshot pods and setup 2 namespaces with 2 services in each.
 2. You can run queries on those services using:
    1. `dig @127.0.0.1 -p 8600 +tcp prometheus.service.ops-team.consul`
    2. `dig @127.0.0.1 -p 8600 +tcp fabulous_frontend.service.app-team.consul`